asalilje/generator-react-es2015/README.md

 A stub for a mock api via ajax request is included.
 The option to include testing using Mocha, Enzyme and Expect is given in the generator.

+There is also a simple webpack production config doing minifying without source maps, and a build:prod NPM task that starts the production app in an express server.
+This is to make sure it looks and behaves as intended when served from the file system.

 ### To create a site using Yeoman:
 - Install Yeoman: `npm install -g yo`.
 - Install the generator: `npm install -g https://github.com/asalilje/generator-react-es2015.git`.